SkyWorld117/DianoiaML.jl/README.md

-# Dianoia
+# DianoiaML

-Dianoia is an experimental Keras-like deep learning framework.
+DianoiaML is an experimental Keras-like deep learning framework.
 It should work correctly, however, please reconsider if you are preparing to use it in serious researches.

 The user guide and the To-Do list can be found [here](https://github.com/SkyWorld117/YisyAIFramework.jl/wiki).